ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 ## Design philosophy

 Optimism is built according to a strong design philosophy that stands on four main pillars: simplicity, pragmatism, sustainability, and, of course, optimism.
-It's important to understand these pillars as they heavily influences the design of Optimism as a whole.
+It's important to understand these pillars as they heavily influence the design of Optimism as a whole.

 ### Simplicity